wearetradecraft/dxw-playbook-snapshot-March-2020/playbook.md

 We record as much information as we can about leads when they arrive.
 A lead should always be described in enough detail that someone else in the team could pick it up and work on it if needs be.
 That means that we always record a sensible name, the details of the organisation and the contact information of the person we're talking to.
 If they have provided any documents, we upload those into PipelineDeals as well.

 Leads go through several stages during their life, to show whether we're waiting for more information, waiting for a meeting, writing a proposal and so on.
+We record notes to the lead every time something happens, i.e. a phone call, email or meeting.

 When the process ends, a lead will either be [won](#winning_work) or [lost](#losing_work).